RiadAnik/Database_Project/README.md

 # IT_MART

 An Invoice Management System for an IT shop.It has three portion.

-#1. #admin-portion : The owner can only access this part.He can add or remove salesman,see the detailed dashboard and discard an invalid order.
+1. #Admin-portion : The owner can only access this part.He can add or remove salesman,see the detailed dashboard and discard an invalid order.
 2

 ## Getting Started